 A community of multi-physics experts was formed within the Expert Group on System Reactor Multi-physics (EGMUP), and is responsible for advancing multi-physics activities.

-Under EGMUP, the NEA has undertaken activities aimed at verification and validation of multi-physics tools, and collecting the experimental data that underpins the work.
+Under the EGMUP, the NEA has undertaken activities aimed at verification and validation of multi-physics tools, and collecting the experimental data that underpins the work.

-Notably, EGMUP publishes expert guidance in the domain of multi-physics, and work conducted within EGMUP has led to numerous conference and journal publications.
+Notably, the EGMUP publishes expert guidance in the domain of multiphysics, and work conducted within EGMUP has led to numerous conference and journal publications.

 The expert group deals with the activities associated with the certification of experimental data and benchmark models along with establishing the processes and procedures for using the data and benchmark models for validation of modelling and simulation tools and data.
 The group's work was completed in 2020 and its scope of work is currently addressed in the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS).